djacobs/iWitness/README.markdown

 appropriate, please include tests (more info on running tests below).

 If you lack the technical expertise to fix a bug yourself, please create an issue for it.
-Please be as descriptive in your issue as possible.
+Be as descriptive in your issue as possible.
 Include screenshots and links to reproduce the issue.
 There is no guarantee that your issue will be addressed, but it's much more likely if you're clear and thorough in your description.

 ### Running the tests